PM Lee explains Singapore's approach to dealing with criticism

 He also held up the way the grouping assists members that are not as developed, noting this was Singapore's experience as well when it received help in the past.

-People who received these scholarships returned to their countries, and in Singapore, they made considerable contributions in government and the private sector, he added.
+Those who received these scholarships returned to their countries, and in Singapore, they made considerable contributions in government and the private sector.

-Many ministers were Colombo Plan scholarship recipients, and while PM Lee himself went abroad on a government scholarship, he also received a Commonwealth scholarship, which he was grateful for, he said.
+Many ministers were Colombo Plan scholars and while PM Lee himself went abroad on a government scholarship, he also received a Commonwealth Scholarship, which he was grateful for, he said.

 "We also got technical assistance, which helped us to master how to upgrade ourselves, develop and improve productivity and the lives of our people.